You want smart political talk without the meltdowns?

 The president mentioned today 50, 60 other countries are begging.

-Uh over the weekend it was 50.
+Over the weekend, it was 50.

-Now I believe the numbers up to 60 countries coming to the U.S. The agricultural secretary, Brooke Rollins said it.
+Now, I believe the numbers up to 60 countries coming to the U.S.

-U.S. Commerce Secretary Howard Lutnik said it.
+U.S. Commerce Secretary Howard Luttnick said it.

 Elon Musk, he's right.

-You know, and politico had an interesting piece today.
+You know, and Politico had an interesting piece today.

-Like others, the diplomat was granted anonymity to be candid about the sensitive issue.
+One foreign diplomat said, like others, the diplomat was granted anonymity to be candid about the sensitive issue.

 If I'm the first one to reach the deal, then it might be the most advantageous possible thing compared to other countries.

-It'll it'll it'll pay off.
+It'll pay off.

 They're taking him seriously.